2-degrees-investing/seimetrics/README.md

 # SEImetrics

-Aggregating asset ownership and production data from subsidiaries to parent companies.
+Aggregating physical asset ownership and production data from subsidiaries to parent companies.